Modern-Modpacks/awesome-packdev/README.md

 - [Modded Minecraft Reviews](https://mmcreviews.com/) - Community-maintained hub offering reviews for submitted mods and modpacks, includes the ability for maintainers of projects to respond to the reviews.
 - [Modpack Index](https://www.modpackindex.com/) - Reimplementation of CurseForge's modpack list/search UI with more filters and other various features. [![foss](icons/misc/foss.png)](## "Free and open-source") [![unmaintained](icons/misc/unmaintained.png)](## "Unmaintained/abandoned")
 - [Opticraft](https://red-studio-ragnarok.github.io/Opticraft/) - List of various 1.12.2 optimization mods including the descriptions of what they do.
+- [UniUI](https://tizudev.vercel.app/uniui/) - Opinionated UI library with a web-based editor for making in-game GUIs with KubeJS.
 - [Unused Textures](https://github.com/malcolmriley/unused-textures/) - Large repository of freely-licensed Minecraft-styled textures. [![foss](icons/misc/foss.png)](## "Free and open-source")
 - [Useful Mods](https://github.com/TheUsefulLists/UsefulMods/) - General list of mods for different versions that improve the performance of the game and fix various bugs.